antononcube/RakuForPrediction-book/Articles/Fast-and-simple-DSL-classifier-work.md

 In this section we go through the association rules finding outlined above.

-**Remark"** We do not present the trie classifier making and results with frequent sets, but I can (bravely) declare that experiments with trie classifiers made with the words of the found frequent sets produce very similar results as the ones with word-tallies.
+**Remark:** We do not present the trie classifier making and results with frequent sets, but I can (bravely) declare that experiments with trie classifiers made with the words of found frequent sets produce very similar results as the trie classifiers with word-tallies.

-Here we process the "word baskets" made from the DSL commands and corresponding DSL workflow labels:
+Here we process the "word baskets" made from the DSL commands and append corresponding DSL workflow labels:

 ```{perl6, eval=FALSE}
 my $tStart = now;